 As an academic, we know you’re busy.
 That’s why, if you’re already in an entry-level industry position, writing your thesis, getting married, or working for a slave-driving PI or boss, you don’t have to worry about missing out.
 This means you can never “fall behind.”

 You get to determine the pace of the program.
 As soon as you sign up, you’ll receive a welcome email with your personal username and password.
 This login information will allow you to access the private webpage where you can start to work your way through the first module.

-You will also receive immediate access to the private online group as well as a special introductory video series from several of our accredited ScientistMBA consultants and team members.
+You will also receive immediate access to the private online group as well as a special introductory video series from several of our Esteemed ScientistMBA consultants and team members.

 WHAT IF I’M NOT 100% SURE WHICH MANAGEMENT-LEVEL POSITION I WANT IN INDUSTRY?
 WILL THIS HELP ME FIGURE OUT WHICH MANAGEMENT-LEVEL POSITION IS A GOOD FIT?

-ScientistMBA is specifically designed to help current entry-level industry employees, postdoctoral fellows, and PhD candidates determine which management-level industry positions are a good fit for their technical and transferable skills.
+The ScientistMBA Career Track is specifically designed to help current entry-level industry employees, postdoctoral fellows, and PhD candidates determine which management-level industry positions are a good fit for their technical and transferable skills.

-Many SMBA members are not 100% certain which management career track they want to follow.
-However, they are certain that they want to be on a management career track.
-If you’re at all interested in a management-level position, SMBA is the best and fastest way to figure out which position will meet your needs.
+Many ScientistMBA members were not 100% certain which management career track they want to follow.
+However, they were certain that they want to be on a management career track.
+If you’re at all interested in a management-level position, the ScientistMBA Career Track is the best and fastest way to figure out which position will meet your needs.

-HOW MUCH TIME DO I NEED TO COMMIT TO ScientistMBA?
+HOW MUCH TIME DO I NEED TO COMMIT TO THE SCIENTISTMBA CAREER TRACK?

 It’s simple: the more you put into the program, the more you’ll get out of it.

-Other factors that will affect how much time you will need for the ScientistMBA include:
+Other factors that will affect how much time you will need for the ScientistMBA Career Track include: